 No single method of choosing a physician is foolproof, but relying solely on Yelp reviews is a bad idea.
 A doctor may have a sympathetic bedside manner, but cause all sorts of complications in the operating room-and Yelp won’t tell you that!
 Here’s some advice for choosing a doctor for your procedure:

 - Consider doctors who have published articles in their realm of expertise.
 (You can search in the U.S. National Library of Medicine.)
 Those who publish articles are more likely to have advanced levels of experience or training.
 However, not all excellent doctors choose to publish research or findings.

 - Ask other doctors or healthcare professionals if they have any recommendations.

 - Ask your friends or family members if they had a similar procedure and if they would recommend their doctors.

 - Check your state or city’s medical societies.
 (Like the Kansas City Medical Society.)
 They may provide valuable feedback concerning available physicians.

 - Consider the years of experience each doctor has in that specific field of practice.
 A doctor who does thirty hip replacements a year isn’t as desirable as a doctor who does three hundred!

 One other thing you should definitely look at is any record of doctor discipline.
 Missouri now allows the public to search through online records for anyone who holds a state-issued professional license.
 Medical malpractice is no joke, so take all possible precautions before going under the knife!

-If you have any questions or want to speak to a Kansas City medical malpractice attorney, call Norton & Norton, P.C., at (816) 607-4750.
+If you have any questions or want to speak to a Kansas City medical malpractice attorney, call Norton & Spencer, P.C., at (816) 607-4750.
 Your consultation is free, and if we find negligence in our review of your medical records, we will work to get your full and fair compensation.